Author Nel Margerison

 What do you think makes you different to any other genderless brands/collections?

 One has to fully get to grips with what gender actually means before we can call ourselves genderless.
 We have a long way to go before then.
 If we decide that gender is a construct and not really a thing then there cannot be a not-nothing-thing.
 We prefer to think about freedom to move around within some of the deeply embedded norms, accepting that products have an identity which has historically been aligned with a particular biological feature and then turning it on its head.
 The further you go the more crazy it becomes.
 We notice that more neutral brands or collections are also quite neutral in their aesthetic and although we only have a small range of products we do try and also have a ‘look’ rather than muted colours and shapeless garments.
-We do understand there are biological differences in how some people are built and try and acknowledge these.
+We do understand there are biological differences in how people are built and try and acknowledge these in our body templates.

 What impact do you want your brand to have on your customers?